maxiscoding28/vault-professional-cert-notes/3-Employ-the-Vault-security-model/3a-Describe-secure-introduction-of-Vault-clients.md

 - Unique credentials for each application instance provisioned
 - Limit exposure if credentials compromised
 - Stop hardcoding credentials in codebase
-- Reduce TTL of credentials.
+- Reduce TTL of credentials as much as possible.
 No long-lived creds.
 - Distribute credentials securely and only at runtime
 - Use trusted platform to verify identities of clients
-  - Use Approle is none avaiablable
+  - Use Approle if none avaiablable
 - Employ orchestrator already authenticated to Vault to inject secrets
   - E.g Terraform to inject secrets into application build